Our Services

 Helpful Resources

-Next-generation narcolepsy treatments will include targeted, disease-modifying therapies such as orexin receptor agonists, gene and immunotherapies, and precision biomarkers, together with digital and behavioral tools to optimize and personalize care.
+Next-generation narcolepsy treatments are transforming care with targeted, disease-modifying therapies.
+Emerging options include orexin receptor agonists, gene and immunotherapies, and precision biomarkers, alongside digital and behavioral tools designed to personalize and optimize treatment plans for each patient.

-Important details and considerations could impact your next steps in managing sleep health; see below for the complete information.
+Key details and considerations may significantly impact your next steps in managing sleep health—see below for the complete information.

 Sleep disorders affect millions worldwide, with narcolepsy among the most challenging to manage.
 As our understanding of the brain's sleep–wake mechanisms grows, cutting-edge therapies promise better symptom control and improved quality of life.
 This overview explains where we are now, what's on the horizon by 2027, and how you can take the next step in assessing your sleep health.